elisemercury/terraform-thousandeyes-pageload/README.md

 }
 ```

-The only required variable is the ThousandEyes OAuth Bearer Token which can be found under ```Account Settings>User and Roles>User API Tokens``` in the ThousandEyes dashboard.
+The required variables are the ThousandEyes OAuth Bearer Token which can be found under ```Account Settings>User and Roles>User API Tokens``` in the ThousandEyes dashboard and the link of the page the test should be perfomed on.

 ```terraform
 variable "te_token" {